Apprenticeship Tax

 • You can pre-register now!

-And to make sure you don't miss anything about our Faculty, download our program!
+And to make sure you don't miss a thing about our department, download our program!

-To find out everything you need to know about Open House Days at UM (and therefore about all its departments), visit: https://www.umontpellier.fr/articles/journee-portes-ouvertes-de-lum
+To learn everything about Open House events at UM (and thus about all of its departments), visit this page: https://www.umontpellier.fr/articles/journee-portes-ouvertes-de-lum